h4cktoria/HCoG/README.md

 ## Documentation

-You can find full documentation right here.
+You can find full documentation at our [wiki](https://github.com/h4cktoria/HCoG/wiki).

-TODO

 ## Known Bugs